 You should ask questions about risks applicable to particular programs and investment products, read all product-specific risk disclosures, and decide whether a particular advisory program or investment product is appropriate for you based on your specific risk tolerance, investment objective(s), time horizon, and financial situation.
 Where applicable, you should read the prospectus and other offering documents (or, if investing in a managed portfolio, you should read the related investment adviser’s Form ADV Part 2A) for a full description of risks associated with the particular investments.
 You should consider all disclosed risks associated with the types of transactions and securities involved in the portfolio and/or product in which you are contemplating an investment, as well as any potential impact that engaging in any of the transactions may have on your account’s overall performance.

-For programs that involve mutual funds and/or exchange traded funds, investors should consider a fund's investment objective, risks, charges, and expenses carefully before investing.
+For programs that involve mutual funds and/or exchange traded funds, you should consider a fund's investment objective, risks, charges, and expenses carefully before investing.
+Additional Information about mutual funds available at Stifel is provided here.
 Prospectuses for mutual funds and exchange traded funds offered in the program are available through your Financial Advisor and include this and other important information.
 You should read the prospectus carefully before investing.
-The investment return and principal value will fluctuate; and an investor's shares, when redeemed, may be worth more or less than their original cost.
+The investment return and principal value will fluctuate, and an investor's shares, when redeemed, may be worth more or less than their original cost.

 ETFs trade throughout the day like a stock and may trade for less than their net asset value.
-Mutual funds charge advisory fees and other internal expenses that are separate and distinct from the annual fee charged by Stifel.
+Additional Information about ETFs is provided here.

 Diversification and asset allocation do not ensure a profit or protect against loss.
 Investing involves risk, including the possible loss of principal.